kenellorando/cadence/README.md

 **Cadence** is an all-in-one suite that lets you start a self-hosted web radio website.

-In minutes, create your internet broadcast with library search, song request, album artwork, and a browser UI with real-time stream information.
+In minutes, create an internet broadcast with library search, song request, album artwork, and real-time stream information in a browser UI.
 All components are mostly pre-configured to work out-of-the-box.
 Simply run an interactive installation script and deploy!

 **[See a live demo!](https://cadenceradio.com/)**